arthlor/Yeser/docs/core/security-secrets-management.md

 *   The Supabase client library (`@supabase/supabase-js`) handles the secure storage and management of JWTs.
 It typically uses `AsyncStorage` on React Native, which provides persistent, unencrypted, key-value storage.
 While `AsyncStorage` itself is not encrypted, the JWTs are signed and can be verified by Supabase.
 For higher security needs, `expo-secure-store` could be considered for storing refresh tokens if manual token management were implemented, but Supabase client handles this.

 ### 5.2.
 Input Validation (Zod)
-*   **Zod** is used for schema declaration and validation of data on the client-side.
+*   **Zod** is utilized for schema declaration and validation of data on the client-side and potentially in Supabase Edge Functions.
-*   This includes validating user inputs in forms and data received from or sent to the Supabase API, ensuring data integrity and preventing common injection vulnerabilities.
+*   This includes validating user inputs in forms, data being prepared for API calls, and environment variables on the client-side.
+This ensures data integrity before data leaves the client, helps prevent common injection vulnerabilities, and improves overall data handling robustness.
+Zod's TypeScript-first approach allows for deriving static types from validation schemas (`z.infer<typeof schema>`), enhancing code reliability and developer experience.
+*   For backend logic within PL/pgSQL functions (RPCs), input validation and data integrity are primarily enforced by PostgreSQL's strong typing system, table constraints (checks, foreign keys, unique constraints), and explicit validation logic coded within the SQL functions themselves.
+This ensures robust validation at the data layer.

 ## 6. Supabase Platform Security